moogacs/docs.buf.build/docs/bsr/remote-generation/template-example.md

 ### Consumer (Client SDK)

-The really neat feature of BSR Remote Generation is consumers of the Twirp API get JSON/Protobuf clients for free.
+The really neat feature of BSR remote generation is consumers of the Twirp API get JSON/Protobuf clients for free.
 No Protobuf files, no local protoc plugins.
 No hand writing clients.
 Simply fetch the generated code like any other library.

 Here is a fully working Go client SDK for the above Twirp server.
 Again, we're importing remote-generated code from the BSR Go module proxy.